Quantum Key Distribution via Charge Teleportation: Qiskit Simulation

 For the energy teleportation protocol, this offset proves to be critical.
 As seen in Figure~\ref{subfloat:real_hw_energy_results}, the expectation values for the \( a=0 \) branch remain positive across the entire range of \( J \).
 Since the protocol's security relies on encoding key bits in the sign of the measured observable, the persistent positive sign means the protocol fails to produce a distinguishable key.
 Without sophisticated error correction to compensate for this offset, energy teleportation is not viable in this noisy environment.

-In stark contrast, the charge teleportation protocol demonstrates its superior robustness.
+The charge teleportation protocol demonstrates its enhanced robustness.
 While it is also affected by the initial offset at \( J=0 \), the signal strength for the \( a=0 \) branch grows sufficiently negative as \( J \) increases.
 As shown in Figure~\ref{subfloat:real_hw_charge_results}, the signal overcomes the systematic positive bias, re-establishing the clear sign separation between the \( a=0 \) and \( a=1 \) branches.
 This confirms that for a large enough coupling \( J \), the charge protocol remains functional and can reliably encode key bits.

 This experiment provides practical validation that observable teleportation is feasible on near-term quantum hardware using only LOCC.
 More importantly, it highlights that while the underlying mechanism works, the choice of observable is paramount.
 The pronounced resilience of charge teleportation against systematic hardware noise reinforces our central claim that it is a more practical and robust candidate for QKD applications.